The Division of Responsibility

 Statements like these can often do more harm than good when it comes to helping your child develop a healthy relationship with food.
 They can also take the joy right out of mealtime!

 Examples: Your child eats only the chicken and pasta without touching the broccoli.
 Resist the urge to comment.
 This will make them more likely to try it next time.
 Your child eats two tiny bites of fish and leaves the rest.
 Again, it can be tempting to say “just one more bite”, but resist the urge to comment.

 Your best bet is actually to skip food and nutrition talk altogether!

 Desserts & the Division of Responsibility

-When it comes to desserts and sweets, Satter recommends handling it a little differently.
+When it comes to desserts and sweets, Satter recommends handling them a little differently.
 In general, limit desserts to one serving per person at mealtimes, but allow kids to at as much as they want when sweets are served as a snack or fika.
-Examples:

 While limiting the servings of dessert would not be recommended in intuitive eating, it is a little different when kids are still learning to like meat and vegetables.
 However, in general, when it comes to meals and snack time, trust that your kids know how much they need to eat and know that interfering with this can lead them to view this food as forbidden and engage in behaviors such as bingeing or sneaking it to their rooms.

 Your best bet is actually to keep table talk to topics unrelated to food.
 If you find that mealtimes are a constant battleground, begin implementing the division of responsibility and see how it gradually changes.
 Also, be sure to check out this post on 20 tips for more joyful family dinners.

 Implementing the Division of Responsibility with Older Kids